ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Anti-angiogenesis therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.

 Bevacizumab (Avastin).
-When bevacizumab is given with chemotherapy, it increases the length of time people with advanced colorectal cancer live.
+When bevacizumab is given with chemotherapy, it can help people with advanced colorectal cancer live longer.
 In 2004, the FDA approved bevacizumab along with chemotherapy as the first treatment, or first-line treatment, for advanced colorectal cancer.
 Recent studies have shown it is also effective as second-line therapy along with chemotherapy.
-A similar drug called bevacizumab-awwb (Mvasi) received FDA approval in 2017.
+There are 2 drugs similar to bevacizumab, bevacizumab-awwb (Mvasi) and bevacizumab-bvzr (Zirabev), that have also been approved by the FDA to treat advanced colorectal cancer.
+These are called biosimilars.

 Regorafenib (Stivarga).
 This drug is used to treat people with metastatic colorectal cancer who have already received certain types of chemotherapy and other targeted therapies.